 My first realization that something was fundamentally wrong came during the mid-1980s.
-I had just moved from Oklahoma to Georgia take a position as Head of the Department of Agricultural Economics Extension at the University of Georgia.
+I had just moved from Oklahoma to Georgia to take a position as Head of the Department of Agricultural Economics Extension at the University of Georgia.
 This was during the time many us remember as “the farm financial crisis.”
-Many farmers had borrowed heavily at record high interest rates during the 1970s, which was an inflationary but still profitable time for farmers.
+Many farmers had borrowed heavily at record-high interest rates during the 1970s, which was an inflationary but still profitable time for farmers.
 American farmers were going to “feed the world” back then as well, and farming would remain profitable until everyone in the world was “well fed.”
 Farmers planted “fencerow to fencerow,” then ripped out and farmed the fencerows.
-Farms got bigger as big farmers bought out their neighbors at record high land prices—using money borrowed at record high interest rates.
+Farms got bigger as big farmers bought out their neighbors at record-high land prices—using money borrowed at record-high interest rates.